 If I – or even someone with more money and better taste than I – were to re-create these outfits using similar shapes and fabrics, but swapping in rich reds and bold blues, or warm yellows and majestic purples for all the black, tan, and gray, the result might look interesting or fun or quirky.
-But it wouldn’t look cool.
+But it wouldn’t look quite as cool.

 A “pop of color” here or there is definitely permissible.
 In fact, some of the best neutral ensembles throw in a dash of color for contrast and interest.
 But the foundation must remain neutral to maintain that classic, eternal, enviable vibe of coolness.

 Years ago, bold, energetic, fun, and even on-trend nearly always meant more to me than cool and chic.
 And most days, I was fine with that.
 I figured since I’d been 15 flavors of dorky my entire life, why attempt to achieve coolness this late in the game?
 Especially when wearing color lifted my spirits AND the spirits of those around me.

 Yet sometimes I looked at my tights-encased, Muppet-colored legs or caught a glimpse of my bright-on-bright-with-a-side-order-of-bright outfit in a reflective surface and though, “Whoa, Momma.”
 Bright is bold, color is attention-grabbing, and wearing tone-on-tone takes more chutzpah than wearing neutral-on-neutral.
 Or even tone-on-neutral.
 Which means that color pairing is relatively tricky, as dressing practices go, and therefore more likely to fail.
 Some of my most peacock-reminiscent outfits ended up being my least favorite in retrospect, and I occasionally wondered if I should tone it down a bit.